Is elm suitable for carving

 When you experience a split or crack, fill it instantly with Epoxy and continue with the project.
 Understanding the properties of a wood type comes with carving a part of it, which is how its character is shared through experience.

 Elmwood is slippery, and that makes it hard to carve and stain.
 However, it makes beautiful bowls.
-It is ring porous, and that makes it less ideal for liquid-holding bowls.
+It is ring porous, making it less ideal for liquid-holding bowls.
 Design your item with the properties of wood in mind.
 Carve your bowl using the highlights of the growth ring pattern that is even and concentric.

-When carving a large, round bowl, the elm moves a bit as it dries.
+When carving a large bowl, the elm moves a bit as it dries.
 That leaves you with a flowing rim with high portions at the end grain.
 The outside becomes darker since the grain patterns are enhanced.

 How to finish the carving

 A natural finish is appealing from the elmwood.
-If you want to subdue the open pores, fill them up using a filler of your choice.
+If you want to subdue the open pores, fill them with a filler of your choice.
 Using paste filler leaves you with a natural finish, and uncolored filler allows you to tint it as required.

 Tinting it to the lightest color of the wood after you have stained it is a better idea.
 You can also use universal tinting colors (UTC’s), japan colors, or artist oil colors.
-The UTC’s tend to lack disadvantages, whereas the japans fade in the light.
+The UTCs lack disadvantages, whereas the japans fade in the light.
 The artist’s oil color gives you a lightfast color.

 Put a small amount of filler and thinner in separate containers and mix the artist’s color into it when mixing filler colors.
 Leave it with toothpaste consistency of the color so that it breaks down and becomes liquid.
 That is how you did up with color concentrates.